 As on today, this region still maintains a luke warm response to the formation of a quick low.
 The pressure is anything but low, and the winds indicate a weak "high" trying to stabilise itself.

 What is needed now is a pulse from the Far East, to start with, and break up the existing high pressure area.

 Only +ve sign of a quick formation is that the SST is conducive.
-Map shows around 32c near the Andaman Islands.
+Map shows around 31c near the Andaman Islands.
 Good temperature for quick low formation.

-The Southern high pressure region, the Power House of our Summer Monsoon, is constant down in the Southern Hemisphere, off the Madagascar Island, and in the mid South Indian ocean.
+The Southern high pressure region, the Power House of our Summer Monsoon, is strengthening down in the Southern Hemisphere, stretching off the Madagascar Island to the mid South Indian ocean.

 Remember, the normal date for SWM to hit the South Andaman Sea is 15th.
 May.

-Then, we go into analysing the quantum of rainfall expected, in the subsequent MW-5 (which as usual will be in 2 parts), and will be ready for publication on 2nd May
+Then, next MW onwards, we go into analysing the quantum of rainfall expected, in the subsequent MW-5 (which as usual will be in 2 parts), and will be ready for publication on 2nd May.